jessiemcd/do-dem/README.md

 - Download NuSTAR data from HEASARC https://heasarc.gsfc.nasa.gov/db-perl/W3Browse/w3browse.pl
   - Unpack files in data directories (bash: gunzip -r (path to OBSID-named directory))
   - Run initial pipeline (with pixpos correction) - if you don't know how to do this, contact Jessie or any other NuSTAR Heliophysics Team member.
 - If desired, search for, download, and prep XRT data to level 1.
-(IDL CODE FOR THIS TO BE ADDED, for now check out https://xrt.cfa.harvard.edu/resources/documents/XAG/XAG.pdf)
+(IDL CODE FOR THIS TO BE ADDED, for now check out https://xrt.cfa.harvard.edu/resources/documents/XAG/XAG.pdf) You will need the grade maps as well.
--
+- Initial DEM process example notebook (examples with and without XRT) - getting_started.ipynb
+- COMING SOON: examples of how to do...
+DEMs with xrt_dem_iterative2.pro, NuSTAR-statistics-motivated time interval selection, variable temperature range DEMs, DEMs where you insert your own PHA files (like if you modify them), pile-up-corrected DEMs